wenyalintw/Nodule-CADx/README.md

 			 color: #8a6d3b;">
 			 <strong>Warning!</strong> Performance of the system is still incomplete and far away from practical use.
 </div>
+-->
 </p>

+> :warning: **Warning**: Performance of the system is still incomplete and far away from practical use.

 ## Table of contents
 * [Application Demo](#application-demo)